Signal (model checking): Properties

-Some authors restrict the kind of signals they considers.
-We list here some standard property that a signal may or may not satisfies.
+Some authors restrict the kind of signals they consider.
+We list here some standard properties that a signal may or may not satisfy.

 Finite variability

-Intuitively, a signal is said to be finitely variable, or to have the finite variability property, if during each bounded interval, the letter change a finite number of time.
-In our previous elevator example, this property would means that a user may only press a button a finite number of time during a finite time.
-And similarly, in a finite time, the elevator can only opens and close its door a finite number of time.
+Intuitively, a signal is said to be finitely variable, or to have the finite variability property, if during each bounded interval, the letter change a finite number of times.
+In our previous elevator example, this property would mean that a user may only press a button a finite number of times during a finite time.
+And similarly, in a finite time, the elevator can only open and close its door a finite number of times.

 Formally, a signal is said to have the finite variability property, unless the sequence is infinite and $\bigcup_i I_i$ is bounded.
-Intuitively, the finite variability property state that there is not an infinite number of change in a finite time.
+Intuitively, the finite variability property states that there is not an infinite number of changes in a finite time.
 Having the finite variability property is similar to the notion of being non-Zeno for a timed word.